About From the Desk

 What about hidden gems?

 Good question.
 We have many articles that fall into a “diamond in the rough” category.
-These interviews don’t get mainstream traffic, but they’re filled with interesting nuggets:
+These interviews don’t get mainstream traffic, but they’re filled with fascinating nuggets:

 How often does From the Desk publish new content?